Jihlava: Transport

 The D1 motorway (part of the European routes E50 and E65) runs through the northern part of the territory of Jihlava and thus the city has excellent road connection with other regions of the Czech Republic.
-The I/38 road (the section from Znojmo to Havlíčkův Brod, part of the European route E59) passes through the city proper.
+The I/38 road (the section from Znojmo to Havlíčkův Brod, part of the European route E59) runs through the city proper.

 Jihlava is the terminus and starting point of the railway lines from/to Brno, Třebíč and Tábor.
 It also lies on the line Havlíčkův Brod–Slavonice.
 The territory of Jihlava is served by four train stations: Jihlava, Jihlava město, Jihlava-Staré Hory and Jihlava-Bosch Diesel.

 Intra-city transport is provided by the company Dopravní podnik města Jihlavy a.s., which is owned by the city of Jihlava.
 In addition to buses, trolleybuses also provide intra-city transport.
 Trolleybus service was started in 1948.
 There are 6 trolleybus lines in operation with a total length of 38.9 km.

 Education

 In 2004, the College of Polytechnics Jihlava was founded.
-In 2022, it had more than 2,100 students.
+In 2024, it had more than 2,100 students.